 \subsection{The Development of Best Practices}

-Security researchers, practitioners, communities, and support organisations have been seeking optimal methods and strategies based on the disclosure and notification best practices presented in their time, as shown in Table \ref{tab:disclosure} and \ref{tab:notification}.
-We have seen changes in their selection of communication channels, messaging infrastructure, contact retrieval, message formulation, and disclosure policies depending on the nature of the found vulnerabilities, notification scalability, and recommendations from the communities.
+Academic security researchers have been seeking optimal methods and strategies as finders based on the disclosure and notification best practices presented in their time, as shown in Table \ref{tab:disclosure} and \ref{tab:notification}.
+We have observed changes in their communication channels, messaging infrastructure, contact retrieval, message formulation, and disclosure policies, all of which are influenced by the nature of the vulnerabilities found, notification scalability, and community recommendations.

 The essential part of vulnerability disclosure and notification is ensuring messages reach the responsible parties and prompt them to action.
-As presented in Table \ref{tab:channel}, the finders used different communication channels and messaging infrastructure to ensure the delivery of the disclosure messages, either on their own or with support organisations, such as national CSIRTs and Shadowserver Foundation.
-To maximise the notification coverage, all work adopted more than a single communication channel, and most of them delegated notifications to support organisations.
+As presented in Table \ref{tab:channel}, the finders used different communication channels and messaging infrastructure to ensure the delivery of the disclosure messages, either on their own or with support organisations, such as national CSIRTs and The Shadowserver Foundation.
+To maximise notification coverage, all work adopted multiple communication channels, and most of them delegated notifications to support organisations.

-Shadowserver Foundation is a non-profit organisation founded in 2004, driven by the vision of a secure, threat-free internet.
-They do this by scanning the internet for known vulnerabilities and performing notifications, managing sinkholes for malware command-and-control infrastructure, and operating honeypots and honeyclients to monitor threat developments.
-Over the years, the team at Shadowserver Foundation has created a large, trusted network with national CSIRTs, ISPs and others to ensure that they are able to reach as many stakeholders as possible.
-Anyone can sign up to get threat reports about their domain or IP as long as they can prove ownership.
-More importantly, Shadowserver Foundation can support researchers in performing notifications to stakeholders, as described by Beitis et al.~\cite{beitis_haunted_2025,shadowserver_tunnel_2025}.
+The Shadowserver Foundation is a non-profit organisation founded in 2004, driven by the vision of a secure, threat-free internet \cite{ShadowserverFoundation}.
+They do this by scanning the internet for known vulnerabilities, performing notifications, managing sinkholes for malware command-and-control infrastructure, and operating honeypots and honeyclients to monitor threat developments.
+Over the years, the team at The Shadowserver Foundation has created a large, trusted network with national CSIRTs, ISPs and others to ensure that they are able to reach as many stakeholders as possible.
+Anyone can sign up to receive threat reports about their domain or IP, provided they can prove ownership.
+More importantly, The Shadowserver Foundation can support researchers in performing notifications to stakeholders, as described by Beitis and Vanhoef \cite{beitis_haunted_2025,shadowserver_tunnel_2025}.